-Reimbursement for non-Autism Spectrum Disorder services to Psychologists, Licensed Clinical Social Workers (LCSW), and Licensed Professional Counselors (LPC) for EPSDT-eligible beneficiaries is the lesser of the usual and customary charge or based on ninety percent (90%) of the Medicare fee schedule published by the Centers for Medicare and Medicaid Services (CMS) as of April 1, 2020 and effective as of July 1, 2021.
+Reimbursement for non-Autism Spectrum Disorder services to Psychologists, Licensed Clinical Social Workers (LCSW), and Licensed Professional Counselors (LPC) for EPSDT-eligible beneficiaries is the lesser of the usual and customary charge or based on ninety percent (90%) of the Medicare fee schedule published by the Centers for Medicare and MedicaidServices (CMS) as of January 1, 2022 and as may be adjusted each July thereafter.

 The Division of Medicaid reimburses Autism Spectrum Disorder (ASD) services in accordance with the most recent publication of the Current Procedural Terminology (CPT) ©American Medical Association.
 Reimbursement for ASD service codes is the lesser of the usual and customary charge or a rate calculated by an actuarial firm based on Division of Medicaid anticipated mix of providers delivering each service, Bureau of Labor Statistics (BLS) wage and benefit information, provider overhead cost estimates, and annual hours at work and percentage of work time that is billable.
 The rates effective for July 1st for 2017, 2018 and 2019 were updated annually based on changes in the seasonally adjusted health care and social assistance compensation for civilian workers as reported by BLS on July 1.
-Effective July 1, 2020, the rates will remain the same as those effective July 1, 2019.